-2.45 It is assumed in all scenarios that Band D Council Tax will continue to increase by £4.95 per annum, reverting to 2% in 2020/21 when this becomes a greater figure than £4.95.
-This is in line with the current provisions for a referendum to take place if higher increases are proposed.
+2.45 It was originally assumed in all scenarios that Band D Council Tax would continue to increase by £4.95 per annum, reverting to 2% in 2019/20 when this becomes a greater figure than £4.95.

 - 2.46 The 'favourable' scenario outlined above would allow the Council to increase Council Tax by more than 2%.
 It has been assumed for the purpose of the projections that if the Council were to do this the additional revenue would be used to fund additional services, such that there would be no 'bottom line' impact on the budget gap. - 2.47 The other key assumption regarding Council Tax is the number of new properties.
 The number of new properties has been increasing in recent years, from a low of 0.38% in 2014 to 1.18% in 2016.
 The rate of increase in 2017 is likely to be higher still, but remains lower than that implied by Local Plan new homes targets.
 Assumptions are as follows: